 - Investigated the cause and origin of leaking in a fire protection system in Hawaii.
 Issues considered were atmospheric marine corrosion and pipe dope used to seal cut thread in steel pipe.

 Medical Device Investigations

-Corrosion Evaluation for Various Implantable Medical Devices—Evaluated a wide range of medical devices and materials, for a wide variety of medical device manufacturers.
-These efforts have included evaluating the medical device’s corrosion resistance and surface finish using long-term potential monitoring, ASTM F 2129 cyclic potentiodynamic testing, nickel ion release (leaching) rates, Auger electron spectroscopy, x-ray photoelectron spectroscopy (XPS), and other techniques.
+Corrosion Evaluation for Various Implantable Medical Devices — Evaluated a wide range of medical devices and materials, for a wide variety of medical device manufacturers.
+These efforts have included evaluating the medical device's corrosion resistance and surface finish using long-term potential monitoring, ASTM F3306 Standard Test method for Ion Release Evaluation of Medical Implants (nickel ion release); ASTM F 2129 standard test method for conducting cyclic potentiodynamic polarization measurements to determine the corrosion susceptibility of small implant devices, ASTM F3044 standard test method for evaluating the potential for galvanic corrosion for medical implants, Transformation temperature determination by differential scanning calorimetry (DSC) in accordance with ASTM F2004 the standard test method for transformation temperature of nickel-titanium alloys (nitinol) by thermal analysis (for instance Af temperature determination), nickel ion release (leaching) rates, Auger electron spectroscopy, x-ray photoelectron spectroscopy (XPS) in order to evaluate the chemical composition as a function of depth into the passive/protective oxide layer, and other techniques.
 Devices and types of corrosion effects evaluated include:

 - Implantable neurostimulator and leads – dissolution rate of platinum.

 - Electropolished nitinol (NiTi) coronary stents with and without radiopaque markers.